What to Do in the French Quarter in April

 Besides what the French Market and the shops surrounding Jackson Square have to offer, you can head down to the chic boutiques lining Chartres Street, branching off the square and leading to Canal Street.

 One of the most popular destinations on the Chartres Street retail row is Hemline, which carries a well-curated shoe and women’s fashion collection from local and national brands.
 Also on Chartres, the well-hidden United Apparel Liquidators (UAL) is unsurpassed for hunting name brands with deep discounts (and even some haute couture).
-And, if you head to Canal Street, there’s a slew of upscale retailers at The Shops at Canal Place, from Saks Fifth Avenue to Tiffany & Co.
+And, if you head to Canal Street, there’s a slew of upscale retailers at The Shops at Canal Place.

 Dining